-Costa Rica has a tropical and subtropical climate.
+Costa Rica has both a tropical and subtropical climate.
 The highlands of Costa Rica stand out for having a cooler climate.
-Despite being located near the equator, the country’s average annual temperature ranges in the 70s.
+Yet, despite being located near the equator, the country’s average annual temperature ranges in the 70s.

 There are two seasons in Costa Rica; dry season, ranging from December to April, and rainy season, ranging from May to November.